Highlights

 GOVERNOR ERIC HOLCOMB

-Governor Holcomb will be joining us at the Opening Business Session on Wednesday, November 2.
+Governor Holcomb will be joining us at the Annual Awards Luncheon on Wednesday, August 23.
 Don’t miss the opportunity to hear directly from the 51st Governor on important issues that effect local leaders and all Hoosier communities.

 A lifelong Hoosier, Gov. Holcomb is a veteran of the United States Navy, served as the state’s 51st Lt.
 Governor, was a trusted advisor to both Gov. Mitch Daniels and Sen. Dan Coats, worked for Congressman John Hostettler and is a former state chairman of the Indiana Republican Party.
 He was elected governor in November 2016, following an unprecedented 106-day campaign and was sworn in on Jan.
 9, 2017.
 In 2020, he was elected to his second term with the most votes for governor in Indiana history.